Performance management of construction suppliers and consultants

-Information about performance reviews process for contractors and schools.
+Information about performance reviews process for contractors, consultants and schools.

 |Level of compliance||Main audience||Other|

-If you are a supplier, you will be required to undergo performance reviews with us.
-Performance reviews are arranged between the Ministry and the supplier based on the current construction stage, with a minimum requirement of one review per year.
+If you are a construction supplier or consultant, you will be required to undergo performance reviews with us.
+Performance reviews are arranged between the Ministry and the supplier based on the current project stage, with a minimum requirement of one review per year.
 Performance reviews enable the Ministry to understand how our suppliers are performing and how we can improve our processes and systems as Ministry.

 - About performance management